-Infant early discharge cases are the most common type of early discharge case.
-Because of the long list of problems that can occur early in life and the serious consequences that can be linked to those problems, infants should remain in a hospital for the first 48 hours after birth.
-This is according to a list of recommendations published by the American Academy of Pediatrics (AAP).
+Early discharge cases involving newborns are the most common type of early discharge case.
+Because of the spectrum of health issues that can occur early in life (some potentially serious), infants should remain in a hospital for the first 48 hours after birth, according to the American Academy of Pediatrics (AAP).

-The 48 hour mark is a minimum guideline for healthy infants, but longer stays are recommended for infants experiencing complications.
-In addition to the 48 hour rule, the AAP list of recommendations includes 16 points, primarily related to health indicators that should guide the discharge of a healthy infant from a hospital.
-The list includes:
+The 48 hour rule is a minimum guideline for healthy infants, but longer stays are recommended for infants experiencing complications.
+In addition to the 48 hour rule, the AAP makes a number of recommendations, primarily related to health indicators that should guide the discharge of a healthy infant from a hospital.
+These include:

 In most early discharge cases, patients are readmitted to a hospital under emergency conditions.
-It is important to note that the hospital need not act negligently during the emergency readmission for the patient to have a valid medical malpractice case.
-In many early discharge situations, significant damage will have occurred before the patient is readmitted.
-The patient may be able to sue for any preventable harm, i.e. damages that would not have occurred if the patient had not been discharged from the hospital in the first place.
+It's important to note that the hospital need not act negligently during the emergency readmission for the patient to have a valid medical malpractice case.
+In many early discharge situations, significant harm will have occurred before the patient is readmitted.
+The key here is that patient's medical malpractice lawsuit would seek a legal remedy for preventable harm, i.e. damages that would not have occurred if the patient had stayed at the facility under direct care and observation.

 The different factual possibilities for cases involving wrongful early discharge are infinite.
 But when patients sue for medical malpractice, courts analyze almost all cases using the same formula.
 Most medical malpractice plaintiffs must prove:

-The question of whether a doctor committed medical negligence in these cases boils down to whether the patient was discharged too early.
-But the real question is, “How early is too early?”
-That question is answered by 1) determining the appropriate medical standard of care under the circumstances -- what would a similarly-skilled doctor have done under the same treatment scenario, and 2) pointing out exactly how the doctor fell short of meeting that standard.
+The question of whether a doctor committed medical negligence in these cases boils down to "How early is too early?"
+That question is answered by 1) determining the appropriate medical standard of care under the circumstances— what would a similarly-skilled doctor have done under the same treatment scenario, and 2) pointing out exactly how the doctor fell short of meeting that standard.

 In early discharge cases, the medical standard of care might require a doctor to:

 In the vast majority of cases, proving the standard of care requires medical expert witness testimony.
 The same expert will usually be used to prove deviation from the standard of care.
-For example, if the standard of care required the doctor to wait until an infant was showing no sign of jaundice before discharging the infant, and the doctor failed to keep the infant for observation even while the symptoms were still obvious, the expert would document this treatment -- showing what the doctor did in the context of what he or she should have done.
+For example, if the standard of care required the doctor to wait until an infant was showing no sign of jaundice before discharging the infant, and the doctor failed to keep the infant for observation even while the symptoms were still obvious, the expert would analyze this treatment against the yardstick of the standard of care—showing what the doctor did in the context of what he or she should have done.

 In order to win a medical malpractice lawsuit, the patient must prove that the doctor's negligence caused foreseeable harm.
 This harm can take many forms, including: